 Once the Data Analysis ToolPak is activated, you will have access to 19 built-in advanced statistical and engineering functions, including ANOVA, Linear Regression, and Moving Averages, to name a few.

 And that's what's in the Excel toolbox for analyzing all kinds of data.
 Ready to step up your Excel game?
-Hopefully we’ve managed to convince you that it’s doable and more importantly, that you already have the resources to get started.
+Hopefully we’ve managed to convince you that it’s doable and more importantly, that getting those Excel skills is easier than you think.

 Ready to become a certified Excel ninja?